craftercms/docs/source/by-role/common/logging.rst

      Changes in the logging configuration file is automatically applied after a few seconds.

-To learn more about the log levels defined in Crafter, see: :ref:`newIa-studio-log-console`
+To learn more about the log levels defined in Crafter, see: :ref:`studio-log-console`

 .. raw:: html